projectara/greybus-spec/source/module_info.rst

 CPort is associated with one of the module's interfaces, and has an id unique for that interface.
 Every CPort defines the protocol used by the AP to interact with the CPort.
-A special control CPort shall be defined for every interface, and shall be defined to use the “control” protocol.
+A special control CPort shall be defined for every interface, and shall be defined to use the "control" protocol.
 The details of these protocols are defined in the sections :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` below.